SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

 it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageEthPrices-address---uint256-uint256-'></a> `computeAverageEthPrices`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageBNBPrices-address---uint256-uint256-'></a> `computeAverageBNBPrices`

 ```
-function computeAverageEthPrices(address[] tokens, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct FixedPoint.uq112x112[] averagePrices)
+function computeAverageBNBPrices(address[] tokens, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct FixedPoint.uq112x112[] averagePrices)
 ```

-Returns the UQ112x112 structs representing the average price of weth in terms of each token in `tokens`.
+Returns the UQ112x112 structs representing the average price of wBNB in terms of each token in `tokens`.

-Computes the time-weighted average price of weth in terms of each token by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.
+Computes the time-weighted average price of wBNB in terms of each token by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.